 This document sets out the Tax Strategy of Trainline plc and its subsidiary undertakings (hereinafter, collectively referred to as ‘the Group’).
 The Tax Strategy will be periodically reviewed, and any material amendments will be approved by the Board of Trainline plc.
 The Tax Strategy applies to all forms of taxes payable by the Group, including direct taxes, indirect taxes, payroll-based taxes, etc. This document sets out the Group’s tax risk management policy, which covers both the internal governance of tax matters and the approach to tax.

 2. The Group’s approach to tax risk management and governance arrangements in relation to taxation

 Responsibility for the Group’s approach to tax and the management of tax risk sits with the Board of Directors.
 We operate a standard RACI methodology to allocate ownership for different-tax related activities, such as payroll, corporate taxes, and different taxes globally.
 We seek to ensure that we set a single quality standard for our tax compliance activities globally.
 Our central UK based Head of Tax monitors our tax control framework and reviews it regularly.

-The day-to-day management of tax compliance of the Group sits with the Group Financial Controller and the Head of Tax, under the oversight of the Finance Director and ultimately the Chief Financial Officer.
+The day-to-day management of tax compliance of the Group sits with the Head of Tax, under the oversight of the Finance Director and ultimately the Chief Financial Officer.
 The finance teams of the Group are accountable to the Board in respect of the management of tax and related risk.

 The business does not fix a monetary level of acceptable risk but seeks to minimise the risk of operational failure.
 The Group has developed systems, controls, policies, and procedures to identify and manage tax risk.
 Specifically, in relation to UK tax, the risks inherent in the calculation, collection, and payment of taxes are mitigated by the controls in place.